-PSHE is taught across the whole school from EYFS to Year 6 on a weekly basis, and as a school we follow the Jigsaw PSHE scheme.
+We also use other resources and organisations to support our teaching of PSHE, these are evidenced in the whole school progression map.
 Where there are links to topics, we supplement our scheme with cross curricular activities.
 Jigsaw helps children to understand and value how they fit into and contribute to the world.
 It has a strong emphasis on emotional literacy, building resilience and nurturing mental and physical health, which we believe is important for our children.
 PSHE lessons at Adlington Primary School significantly contribute towards the British Values agenda.

-PSHE at Adlington Primary School is structured into 6 half-termly units of work, mapped out like puzzle pieces.
+PSHE at Adlington Primary School is structured into 6 half-termly units of work.
 These comprise of; ‘Being Me in My World’, ‘Celebrating Differences’, ‘Dreams and Goals’, ‘Healthy Me’, ‘Relationships’ and ‘Changing Me’.
 Each unit is introduced by the subject leader through a special assembly, this launches the puzzle piece to all children allowing for a whole school approach.
 With the whole school working on the same theme it enables the learning message to be reinforced through whole school activities, such as assemblies.
 PSHE lessons at our school are delivered weekly and are structured around a mindful, respectful and open approach to encourage discussion and focus on what it takes to develop physically, mentally and spiritually as a human being.

 Each PSHE lesson has two learning intentions, one is based on the specific PSHE learning and the other is designed to develop emotional literacy and social skills.
 Teachers use various teaching and learning activities to engage children throughout PSHE lessons.
 Much of our PSHE curriculum is practical and discussion based, this is recorded in a class floor book.
-Any written work is collected in a child’s Jigsaw Journal, this follows their journey from Year 1 to Year 6.
+Any written work is collected in a child’s PSHE Journal, this follows their journey from Year 1 to Year 6.
 All EYFS learning is recorded in a floor book and provision activities support their learning in each unit too.
 Each lesson is split up into 6 parts, all of which are included in each session to ensure that learning follows the optimum progression.

 We want children to aspire, persevere and succeed at becoming the best versions of themselves and our PSHE lessons support children with this.